kubernetes/contributor-site/content/en/docs/onboarding/05-development.md

 This method takes the most effort to set up.
 But it has its own advantages:

 * You’ll have fine-grained control over all aspects of the build process.
-* There is no overheard from a container system like Docker.
+* There is no overhead from a container system like Docker.

 To set this method up, [follow the steps from the Development Guide](https://github.com/kubernetes/community/blob/master/contributors/devel/development.md#building-kubernetes-on-a-local-osshell-environment).